 Researching employers is a critical aspect of career development, and Vault allows students to review company information, gain insight into industry trends, explore necessary skillsets – and more.

-Big Interview – Interviewing is a critical aspect of career development – and practice can increase confidence and self-awareness.
-Big Interview is a web-based platform, allowing UConn students to record answers to common interview questions, which can then be reviewed, shared with career coaches, and re-recorded for meaningful engagement and preparation.
+Shortlister – Interviewing is a critical aspect of career development – and practice can increase confidence and self-awareness.
+Shortlister is a web-based platform, allowing UConn students to record answers to common interview questions, which can then be reviewed, shared with career coaches, and re-recorded for meaningful engagement and preparation.

 My Visa Jobs